r9r-dev/portaefik/README.md

 ping.yourdomain.tld => your_server:443 => traefik => container:80

-Don't forget to configure your subdomain to your server ip on your nameserver hosting service.
+Don't forget to route your subdomain to your server ip on your nameserver hosting service.
 When you are ready, click on *Deploy the stack*.
 This is where the magic starts.
 Go to https://ping.yourdomain.tld : it should work using https with a valid certificate.

 With portainer, you can then go back to your stacks and edit the `docker-compose.yml` file.
 Portainer let you also manage your stack, stopping, killing, restarting any containers with a single click.